-The challenge pathogen, SARS-CoV-2-USA-CA1/2020 with a concentration of 4.02 X 10^7 TCID50/mL, was used for testing the efficacy of the PYURE SLIMLINETM device.
+The challenge pathogen, SARS-CoV-2-USA-CA1/2020, was used for testing the efficacy of the PYURE MDU/RxTM device.
 During the challenge tests the pressure in the challenge chamber was monitored to confirm no portion of the chamber was leaking.
-The bioaerosol efficacy challenge was completed in a single distinct trial with the live pathogen to create a baseline of data.
-Prior to nebulizing the viral pathogen, the PYURE SLIMLINETM device was turned on and allowed to run for 15 minutes to simulate a real-world environment and allow the device to reach standard operating conditions.
+The bioaerosol efficacy challenge was completed in three distinct trials with the live pathogen to create a baseline of data.
+The PYURE MDU/RxTM device was placed in the same position for each viral challenge and operated in the same manner.
+Prior to nebulizing the viral pathogen, the PYURE MDU/RxTM device was turned on and allowed to run for 15 minutes to simulate a real-world environment and allow the device to reach standard operating conditions.
 Four low volume mixing fans were used throughout the entire control test and viral pathogen test.
 Sample times were as follows with T equal to minutes, T-20, T-40, T-60, T-80, T-120, T-180.
 Sampling occurred using 4 automatic air volume samplers that operated simultaneously for each collection.
 Samplers were pre-set to automatically shut off after 5 minutes of collection.
 Collections were made via the equipment utilizing viral media coated filters for maximum pathogen trapping and stability.
 Collection samples were provided to lab staff for pooling after each collection time point.
+An emergency O3 alarm was outfitted to the room and calibrated to 1ppm.
+During the challenge tests no O3 alarms were observed.
+Prior to running the viral challenges temperature and humidity were confirmed to be in relative range to the control +/- 5%.